Sophie, Duchess of Edinburgh issues statement as great-grandmother hit by her police escort dies

 Sophie, Duchess of Edinburgh news

+“It’s outriders going at high speed to stop traffic at lights [before the VIP sweeps through].
+They’ve got to think of a better way.

+“I know the royals need to be protected but they need to do it so it doesn’t endanger the public.”

-The head of the Metropolitan Police’s Royalty and Specialist Protection Unit also offered condolences.
+It comes after the head of the Metropolitan Police’s Royalty and Specialist Protection Unit also offered condolences this week.
 Chief Supt Richard Smith said the “tragic outcome is being felt by colleagues across the Met”.
 He also said “thoughts are very much with the woman’s family and loved ones”.

 He continued: “Officers know that their actions, both on and off duty, are open to scrutiny.
 And following our referral of the incident, the IOPC launched an independent investigation.
 We continue to co-operate with and support that inquiry.”